-Many studies have shown that vitamin C’s soothing effects can help regenerate tissue damage and defend your skin from long-term problems due to high UV exposure.
-We all need to get plenty of sunlight each day so our bodies can produce vitamin D, but too much can lead to skin cancer or rashes.
+Many studies have shown that vitamin C’s soothing effects may help support your skin after tissue damage from UV exposure.
+We all need to get plenty of sunlight each day so our bodies can produce vitamin D, but too much can lead to irritation or rashes.

 Have issues with your skin’s brightness or excessive pigmentation?

-In some cases, vitamin C may help the appearance of pigmentation and help smooth out your skin’s surface, reducing dullness and giving it a youthful, radiant glow.
+In some cases, vitamin C may help reduce the appearance of hyperpigmentation and help smooth out your skin’s surface, reducing dullness and giving you a youthful, radiant glow.

 Reduced Redness and Hyperpigmentation

-In keeping with the above benefits, vitamin C is known to help reduce the appearance of redness or smooth out any hyperpigmentation you might experience.
-Vitamin C is an antioxidant, meaning it interacts with free-radical molecules imbalanced by an extra electron.
+In keeping with the above benefits, vitamin C is known to help reduce the appearance of redness or any hyperpigmentation.
+Vitamin C is an antioxidant, meaning it may help protect your skin from certain stressors.

-Antioxidants like vitamin C donate an electron to free radical molecules, stabilizing them and preventing inflammation or tissue damage.
-In this way, vitamin C may help reduce puffiness and soothe your skin, helping your face’s natural skin tone and smoothness shine through.
+As an antioxidant, vitamin C can have soothing effects that may help reduce puffiness and ease your skin, helping your face’s natural skin tone and smoothness shine through.

-On top of that, vitamin C is also known to optimize your immune system and discourage any overactive immune responses.
+On top of that, vitamin C, when ingested through food or supplements, is also known to optimize your immune system and discourage any overactive immune responses.
 Your complexion might be more even, and you might experience fewer splotchy spots even as you get older.

 Wrinkles and fine lines are less likely to crop up if your skin has plenty of collagen and vitamin C. However, collagen is also tied to how firm your skin initially remains as you get older.
 The less collagen you have, the more likely your epidermis is to sag and look older in terms of skin texture as well.